samdow/language-design/language-design.md

 the responses, while Tiffany focused on the wording of responses and the big picture ideas we wanted to get across.

-Tiffany also proofreaded and added to some responses on her own.
+Separately, we both also proofreaded and added to some responses on our own.

 ---